Vagina and vulva in art: 2015 onwards

 Likewise, the uterus holds its place in art.
 Wangechi Mutu uses Victorian medical images as a base on which to layer meanings.
 Mutu's 12-panel series Histology of the Different Classes of Uterine Tumors (2004) is made up of collaged digital prints.
 The series is held by the Saatchi Gallery.

 Zoë Buckman, "known for her multidisciplinary explorations of feminism and mortality", created "Champ" in response to the MeToo movement.
 It was displayed first at the 2016 Democratic National Convention.
 Its 2018 re-creation as a "rotating 43-foot-high neon outline of a uterus with fiberglass boxing gloves in place of ovaries" and installed on Sunset Boulevard in the heart of Hollywood.

 In 2021, Priya Khanchandani, a curator at London's Design Museum, imagined the plethora of vulva art projects as a "re-balancing" with the past century of phallic symbolism in architecture.
 She sees a "resurgence of interest" in female designers, artists and architects, and "the idea of the vagina as a design trope is symbolic of that".

+In 2021, the Italian artist Gioia Raparelli, during the exhibition Festival Della Vagina Felice, "proposed her artistic project The Sacred Vulva to remind all women of their strength, which lies in a conscious matriarchy that has its origins since the beginning of humanity”.
+During the weekend against gender violence held in the Metropolitan City of Rome in 2025, the purpose of the performance "Sacred Vulva" was to help the audience understand those who commit violence, and the indelible signs left on those who experience it.

+In March 2026, on the occasion of International Women's Day, the exhibition "Sacred Vulva Everywhere Everytime" by Italian artist Gioia Raparelli was held in Grottaferrata near Rome, Italy.
+The artist asks the question: "What would modern society have been like if the cult of the Great Mother had persisted to this day?".